Key Takeaways

 What is a CFO and What Does A CFO Do?

-A CFO or a Chief Financial Officer is a senior-level executive for any business whose responsibility is to manage the financial requirements and actions of any organization.
 The CFO is obliged to take care of higher-level requirements of the business like cash flow management, planning of finance, etc. a CFO may also be responsible for analyzing the weakness(s) and strength(s) of an organization and using the same for the greater good of the business.

 At times, a CFO may also be obliged to ensure that the recording and development of the financial reports are accurate and scheduled.